shamil/graphout/README.md

 The calculated result, after calculation of `avg`, `min` or `max`.
 Depends what was requested in the query options.
 Two arguments passed to the event, first is the `result` value, second is the `query` options object.

-**`completed`**

-The final event which sent to indicate that the query was completed, no more events will be sent for that query.
-Only `query` options object is passed to this event.

 ### Internal architecture